three people talking at a table, one person is using a laptop

 Dedicated teams are actively working together to help the UO become a leader in career preparation.

-• Career Readiness Action Team
+• Career Preparation Action Team

 • Career Communities Workgroup